mithunkumarc/learning-css-ui/Dimesions-sizes-units/ReadMe.md

 4. percentages : with respect to parent

+#### max width , max height : if u keep on increasing screen size percentage image also keep increase ,so u can restrict using max width pixels

 ### if fonts are changed in browser settings, the unset fontsize in css will change according to browser settings.
 ### if u have set the size for fonts in css, browser fontsize settings will not have any impact.
 ### if u want to change your font with respect to browser settings use rem/em